-A soulful little number, the Detroit sports eye-catching, period-accurate finishes and pickguards, a light-weight body design, the Bass Centre's trademark "Super Slim Sixties" neck profile, a single split single-coil pickup with exposed pole pieces and a vintage bridge assembly with knurled saddles.
-Chrome "ashtray" pickup and bridge covers and flat-top controls knobs complete the full-on, retro look.
+A soulful little number, the Detroit sports eye-catching, period-accurate finishes and pickguards, a light-weight body design, the Bass Centre's trademark "Super Slim Sixties" ® neck profile, a single split single-coil pickup with exposed pole pieces and a vintage bridge assembly with knurled saddles.
+Chrome "ashtray" pickup and bridge covers and flat-top control knobs complete the full-on, retro look.

-For capturing Motown supremo, James Jamerson's smooth, melodic lines, this bass has got it all going on, with Elites Detroit Flatwounds providing a rich, authentic tonal response and the ultimate, smooth ride.
-The Detroit's punchy, balanced and superbly defined sound is also equally adept for driving rhythm 'n' blues, rumbling punk funk, bass heavy trip-hop or ocean-deep dancehall grooves.
+For capturing Motown supremo James Jamerson's smooth, melodic lines, this bass has got it all going on, with Elites Detroit Flatwounds providing a rich, authentic tonal response and the ultimate, smooth ride.
+The Detroit's punchy, balanced and superbly defined sound is also equally adept for driving rhythm 'n' blues, rumbling punk funk, bass heavy trip-hop, or ocean-deep dancehall grooves.

-The 21st century Bass Collection Detroit Bass continues the Bass Centre's long-standing fascination with the incomparable James Jamerson - an obsession that first became evident way back in the early '90s, when Chris Maury and Alan Morgan from our Los Angeles branch commissioned the Fender Custom Shop to fashion a limited edition replica of the legendary Motor City bassist's famous "Funk Machine".
+The 21st century Bass Collection Detroit Bass continues the Bass Centre's long-standing fascination with the incomparable James Jamerson, an obsession that first became evident way back in the early '90s, when Chris Maury and Alan Morgan from our Los Angeles branch commissioned the Fender Custom Shop to fashion a limited edition replica of the legendary Motor City bassist's famous "Funk Machine".

-Earning its soubriquet from fellow Tamla Motown house musicians, the original Funk Machine was a 1962 Fender Precision with three-tone sunburst finish, tortoiseshell pickguard, rosewood fretboard, clay dot markers, and chrome pickup and bridge covers... all stock, aside from the word "funk" crudely carved on the neck heel and coloured with blue ink by the man himself.
+Earning its soubriquet from fellow Tamla Motown house musicians, the original Funk Machine was a 1962 Fender Precision with three-tone sunburst finish, tortoiseshell pickguard, rosewood fretboard, clay dot markers, and chrome pickup and bridge covers — all stock, aside from the word "funk" crudely carved on the neck heel and coloured with blue ink by the man himself.

 Continuing active duty as his main instrument throughout the 1970's on hit sessions for Gladys Knight & The Pips, Eddie Kendricks, Wah-Wah Watson, Bonnie Pointer, Robert Palmer, Dennis Coffey, and Ben E. King, the iconic Funk Machine was stolen just days before Jamerson's untimely death in 1983 and has never been recovered.

-Alongside a recreation of Jaco's "Bass of Doom", production on the Bass Centre's JJ Tribute Bass began in 1990 at the Fender Custom Shop, under the stewardship of master builder, J.W.
-Black and FCS manager John Page, its appointments faithfully following the original, thanks to the invaluable assistance of Jamerson's son, James, Jr., with special attention paid to replicating its C-shaped, "blade" neck, markedly slimmer and flatter than the chunky neck of Fender's then-contemporary '62 re-issue, a tradition that the Bass Collection honours to this day with its "Super Slim Sixties" profile).
+Alongside a recreation of Jaco's "Bass of Doom", production on the Bass Centre's JJ Tribute began at the Fender Custom Shop in 1990.
+Under the stewardship of FCS manager John Page and master builder J.W.
+Black, its appointments faithfully followed the original, thanks to the invaluable assistance of Jamerson's son, James, Jr., with special attention paid to replicating the C-shaped, "blade" neck, markedly slimmer and flatter than the chunky neck of Fender's then-contemporary '62 re-issue (a tradition that the Detroit continues to honour with its "Super Slim Sixties" profile).